iron-software/IronDrawing.Examples/examples/cast-to-anybitmap/README.md

 Converting a MAUI image into an `AnyBitmap` requires a few steps and is compatible with all environments except **NET4.7.2**.
 Begin by reading the image file into a byte array with `File.ReadAllBytes(path)`, then transform these bytes into an image using `Microsoft.Maui.Graphics.Platform.PlatformImage.FromStream(new MemoryStream(byteArray))`.
 This image can then be cast and stored as an `AnyBitmap`.

-Following these methods, developers can effectively manage images across different platforms within IronDrawing, promoting versatility and efficiency in image processing tasks.
+Following these methods, one image type can be handed to any of these libraries without a conversion step of your own.